 Prepping and pruning those tiny green cabbages can seem tricky the first time you do it.

-- Look for firm, compact, dark green Brussels sprouts, that don’t have worm holes and aren’t shriveled.
+- Look for firm, compact, dark green Brussels sprouts that don’t have worm holes, aren’t shriveled, or have yellowing loose leaves.

 - Rinse them well in a colander under running water.